 With almost 60,000 students in this bustling northern town, Leeds is a city that attracts students from across the globe.
-With a deep cultural history, textiles lineage and is famed for being one of the UK’s most progressive digital cities, you’ll find traditional pubs nestling beside contemporary fusion restaurants, and the glorious Yorkshire dales are a short bus ride away.
+With deep cultural history, textiles lineage and is famed for being one of the UK’s most progressive digital cities, you’ll find traditional pubs nestling beside contemporary fusion restaurants, and the glorious Yorkshire dales are a short bus ride away.
 Come and live in a vibrant, affordable, and multicultural city which is known as ‘the biggest small city you’ ever visit!

 Our accommodation in Leeds allows you to be a stone’s throw away from the heart of the city.
 Being on the edge of the city centre, The Foundry, is in an ideal location to absorb the energy of the city; an easy walk into Leeds University, Leeds Beckett and the renowned high street.
 Nestled in the heart of Leeds, The Foundry offers contemporary and hassle-free living.